 c) Staying Safe: 4PLs are like security experts for supply chains, helping businesses stay out of trouble and keep things running smoothly.

-d) Doing What You’re Best At: By letting 4PLs handle the supply chain, businesses can focus on what they do best and develop new ideas to grow.
+d) Doing What You’re Best At: By letting 4PLs handle the supply chain, businesses can focus on their strengths and develop new ideas to grow.

-e) Changing Size: 4PLs can help businesses get bigger or smaller depending on what’s happening in the market.
+e) Changing Size: 4PLs can help businesses grow or shrink depending on the market.

 Conclusion